 to serve humanity, and to be stewards and caretakers of the land.

 Dear Friends of the Ashram,

-Evening aarati at the temple is at 6pm and morning aarati is at 7am.
-Lunch is served around 12:30 and we love you to visit.
-The full-moon fire ceremony is on Saturday, January 10 and Monday, February 9.
-The new-moon fire ceremony is on Monday, January 26 and Tuesday, February 24.
+Our evening aarati will remain at 6pm through the month of April changing to 7pm on May first.
+Morning aarati will continue to be at 7am.
+This month our new-moon fire ceremony is on Saturday, April 5 (day one of Spring Navratri) and the full-moon fire ceremony is on Sunday, April 20 (Hanuman's birthday).
 All fire ceremonies begin at 10:08am and are followed by a meal.
 If you would like to participate by sponsoring a fire, we would like to send you a blessed item from the ceremony.
 They are: